- There’s a huge number of options for the best computers for seniors

 - If users are comfortable with a touchscreen, Apple’s iPad is the best choice

-With long term isolation now a reality for many seniors, technology is the key to keeping in touch with them – but what’s the best device to buy seniors?
+With long term isolation now a reality for many seniors, technology is the key to keeping in touch with family and friends – but what are the best computers for seniors?

-At the most basic level, a smart speaker with a screen such as Amazon’s Echo Show (which Wired also recommends for seniors) may be best – allowing people to simply ask questions or make video or voice calls with voice commands.
+At the most basic level, a smart speaker with a screen such as Amazon’s Echo Show 8 (which Wired also recommends as one of the best computers for seniors) may be best – allowing people to simply ask questions or make video or voice calls with voice commands.

-To make life even easier, print out a list of common commands and leave them nearby – including how to call relatives and listen to their favourite radio stations.
+To make life even easier, print out a list of common commands and leave them nearby – including how to call relatives and listen to their favorite radio stations – we’ve got a great print out cheat sheet here.

 You can also set up routines, whereby multiple commands and triggered by a single phrase – so for instance, saying ‘Alexa, Good Morning’ can turn on lights, set the temperature and start playing a favourite radio station.
 There’s a guide for setting up routines on Google devices here, and Amazon’s Alexa devices here.